-The Sanford College of Education at National University, the second largest private, nonprofit university in California, has earned accreditation by the National Council for Accreditation of Teacher Education (NCATE).
+The Sanford College of Education at National University, one of the largest, private, nonprofit institutions of higher learning in California, has earned accreditation by the National Council for Accreditation of Teacher Education (NCATE).
 The accreditation process establishes rigorous, evidence-based standards for teacher-education programs nationwide that support PreK-12 student achievement.

 National University’s Sanford College of Education pursued the accreditation process to affirm its commitment to high-quality teacher preparation.
 For the past 14 years, the University has recommended more candidates for teaching credentials in California than any other university in the state.
 National University also confers more master’s degrees in education than any other non-profit university in the nation, and is the fourth largest conferrer of master’s degrees in education among all universities in the U.S.